EricNohara/CS-611-Assignment-3/Documentation.md

 ├── Has a List of GameHistory
 │
 ├── BoardGame (abstract) ── implements TurnBased
-│   ├── Has a Board
+    ├── Has a Board
-│   │
+    │
-│   ├── ConsecutivePiecesGame (abstract)
+    ├── ConsecutivePiecesGame (abstract)
-│   │   │
+        │
-│   │   ├── TicTacToe
+        ├── TicTacToe
-│   │   ├── OrderAndChaos
+        ├── OrderAndChaos
-│   │   ├── SuperTicTacToe
+        ├── SuperTicTacToe
-│   │       ├── Has an array of TicTacToe games
+            ├── Has an array of TicTacToe games

 Board
 ├── Has an array of Cell

-Cell

 GameHistory (abstract)
-│
 ├── BoardGameHistory

 Team
 ├── Has an array of Player

+Main
+├── Has a GameInitializer

+Standalone Classes:
+Cell
 Player
 GamePiece
 GameInitializer

-Main
-├── Has a GameInitializer

 ```

 ---